RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/index.md

 If you wish to undertake a collaborative software engineering project where the focus is on *novel software engineering research* then this can be provided by our director or academics associated with the RSE team.
 As part of this you may also cost RSE time.
-The RSE director for example, holds an academic position in the Department of Computer Science and delivers collaborative research around novel high-performance computing.